Corporate website of Orient Corporation

 Counter measures

-• Additionally, we have established the "Orico CSIRT" framework aimed at improving security quality and strengthening incident response capabilities.
+• We have established the "Orico CSIRT" framework aimed at improving security quality and strengthening incident response capabilities.
 This system is designed to consistently control everything from preventive safety measures during normal operations to immediate response readiness during incidents.

 Risks